mrutkows/openwhisk-knative-build/readme.md

 statefulset "prometheus-system" created
 ```

-if NOT, then we recommend uninstalling knative and istio and trying again until you get the **created** result for all resources.
+If NOT, then we recommend uninstalling Knative and Istio and trying again until you get the **created** result for all resources WITHOUT trying to apply a second time.